 stories where the eponymous character first began to change when he is under extreme stress, turning the character from a Jekyll & Hyde

 copy into the pop culture embodiment of runaway emotion.

-Unfortunately, Ditko had a falling-out with Lee, possibly over the revelation of Norman Osborn
+Unfortunately, Ditko had a falling-out with Lee, previously speculated to be over the revelation of Norman Osborn

 while Lee pushed for a move towards "Marvel time"; and yet another explanation was that he simply thought it was unrealistic for Peter Parker to have known the villain in both his civilian and superhero persona.
 However, this seems to have been debunked by Ditko himself recently,

 where he would work on some of his classic secondary creations like designing Captain Atom